PyScreenReader/PyScreenReader/README.md

 - **Cross-platform support:** Write once, works (mostly) everywhere!
 Compatible with Windows, macOS, and Linux.
 - **Unified UI model:** Abstracts diverse native UI controls into a single consistent tree-like data structure.
-- **Abstracted System APIs:**  Avoid delving in to the complexity of native per-platform system APIs to interact with the screen
+- **Abstracted System APIs:**  Avoid delving in to the complexity of native per-platform system APIs to interact with the screen.
-- **Lightweight and Pythonic:**  No need for compilers or special toolchain setup, just use Python
+- **Lightweight and Pythonic:**  No need for compilers or special toolchain setup, just use Python.

 > [!WARNING]
 > PyScreenReader is not yet released and is still in testing.
 Stay tuned for its public release on PyPi in the near
-> future
+> future.

 ## Table of Content